ansible-collections/ibm_zos_core/docs/source/configuration.rst

     From a security perspective, the collection will require both an OMVS segment and TSO segment in the users profile.

-    With the **ADDGROUP** command you can:
+    With the RACF **ADDGROUP** command you can:

-    - define a new group to RACF.
+    - Define a new group to RACF.
-    - add a profile for the new group to the RACF database.
+    - Add a profile for the new group to the RACF database.
-    - specify z/OS® UNIX System Services information for the group being defined to RACF.
+    - Specify z/OS UNIX System Services information for the group being defined to RACF.
     - specify that RACF is to automatically assign an unused GID value to the group.

-    With the **ADDUSER** command you can:
+    With the RACF **ADDUSER** command you can:

-    - define a new user to RACF.
+    - Define a new user to RACF.
-    - add a profile for the new user to the RACF database.
+    - Add a profile for the new user to the RACF database.
-    - create a connect profile that connects the user to the default group.
+    - Create a connect profile that connects the user to the default group.
-    - create an OMVS segment.
+    - Create an OMVS segment.
-    - create a TSO segment.
+    - Create a TSO segment.

-    **Operands explained**:

-    - *uuuuuuuu* Specifies the user to be defined to RACF.
-1 - 8 alphanumeric characters.
-      A user id can contain any of the supported symbols A-Z, 0-9, #, $, or @.
-    - *gggggggg* Specifies the name of a RACF-defined group to be used as the default group for the user.
-If you do not specify a group, RACF uses your current connect group as the default.
-1 - 8 alphanumeric characters, beginning with an alphabetic character.
-A group name can contain any of the supported symbols A-Z, 0-9, #, $, or @.
-    - *nnnnnnnn* Specifies a RACF-defined user or group to be assigned as the owner of the new group.
-If you do not specify an owner, you are defined as the owner of the group.
-    - *pppppppp* Specifies the user's initial logon password.
-This password is always set expired, thus requiring the user to change the password at initial logon.
-    - *aaaaaaaa* Specifies the user's default TSO account number.
-The account number you specify must be protected by a profile in the ACCTNUM general resource class, and the user must be granted READ access to the profile.

-    When issuing these RACF commands, you might require sufficient authority to the proper resources.
+    When issuing RACF commands, you might require sufficient authority to the proper resources.
 It is recommended you review the `RACF language reference`_.

     You can define a new group to RACF with command: